mxagar/generative_ai_book/BookNotes.md

 The core idea is that we train a model which takes

-- a noisy image (in the beggining it will be a pure random noise map)
+- a noisy image `x_t` (in the beggining it will be a pure random noise map)
-- and an associated noise variance (in the beginning it will be a high variance value)
+- and an associated noise variance `b_t` (in the beginning it will be a high variance value)

-and it predicts the noise map overlaid on the image, so that we can substract it to from the noisy image get the noise-free image.
+and it predicts the noise map `e_t` overlaid on the image, so that we can substract it to from the noisy image get the noise-free image `x_0`.

 The process is performed in small, gradual steps, and following a noise rate schedule.

 We can differentiate these operation phases:

-- During **training**, the original image is modified: we add a noise map related to a variance value to the image and pass the image to a U-Net model which predicts the noise map; the error is backpropagated, so that the model parametrizes the noise contained in an image.
+- During **training**, the original image is modified before passing it to the model: we add a noise map related to a variance value to the image and pass the image to a U-Net model which tries to predict the added noise map; the error is backpropagated, so that the model parametrizes the noise contained in an image.
 This is done gradually in around `T = 1000` steps in which the noise is added following a cosine schedule.
 The process of gradually adding noise is called **forward diffusion**.
 - During **inference**, the U-Net is used to predict the noise map, starting from a random noise map.
-In around `T = 20` steps, the noise map is predicted and substracted from the image, feeding the new image (with less noise) to the U-Net again to predict the next noise step.
+In around `T = 20-100` steps, the noise map is predicted and substracted from the image, feeding the new image (with less noise) to the U-Net again to predict the next noise step.
 The process of gradually removing noise is called **reverse diffusion** or **denoising**.
   - It is possible to interpolate between latent Gaussian noise maps, i.e., first, we blend one noise map into another in `n` steps using a sinusoidan function; then, for blended noise map of a step we run the reverse diffusion function, i.e., the denoising.
 The result is that the final images interpolate accordingly (also progressively) from one to the other.

 We can see that in any operation phase (training, inference) the number of forward passes is linear with the steps taken for adding noise or denoising.

+Some corollary notes on training and inference:

+- In the forward diffusion process (traning of the U-Net), the noise map (`e_t, epsilon`) is computed from the variance scalar (`b_t, beta`) and added to the image to obtain a noisy image `x_t`.
+Then, the noisy image is passed to the U-Net.
+The U-Net tries to guess the noise map, and the prediction error is used to update the weights via backpropagation.
+- In the reverse diffusion process (inference), the noise map is not computed using a formula which depends on the variance, but it is predicted by the U-Net model.
+Then, this noise map is substracted to the image to remove a noise step from it.

 #### More details